 Whole grains like rice, quinoa, and faro, plus dried beans like kidney beans, lentils, and white navy beans are the foundation of frugal, nutritious meals.
 They are also the basis of many emergency food storage plans.
 Cooking from the dry staple rather than a can or a box will save you money.
 While it may seem like it will take more time to cook this way, most of the time is spent soaking, simmering, and waiting.

-Cooking with the dry ingredient is a basic skill every scratch cook needs.
+Cooking with the dry ingredient is among the most basic scratch cooking skills.
+Everyone who cooks from scratch needs to know how simple it is.
 I’ve got a few resources that will help you learn this skill easily.

 3. Baking bread from scratch